Degrees in Computer Science

 The School of Computer Science at the University of Birmingham offers a full range of degrees in Computer Science, from BSc to MSc and Doctorates (Ph.D.) and has consistently been one of the top ten institutions offering computing in the UK over the last five years.
 We are currently 8th for Computer Science in The Guardian League Table 2018, and 94% of our students go into graduate employment (Destination of Leavers from Higher Education Survey 2015/16).

-The University has been awarded a Gold rating in the 2016/17 Teaching Excellence Framework (TEF) and our School is also ranked 8th nationally for research quality in the '2014 Research Excellence Framework'.
+Our School is also ranked 8th nationally for research quality in the '2014 Research Excellence Framework'.

 Undergraduate Computer Science Degree Courses